Letters from Prison: A Father's Day Tribute to a Horrible Father

 Intro Stinger 0:42

 Testimony continued today in the most notorious criminal trial in Richland County history.
-Dr. John Boyle is accused of killing his wife marine and burying her body in the basement of his new home in Erie, Pennsylvania.
+Dr. John Boyle is accused of killing his wife, Noreen, and burying her body in the basement of his new home in Erie, Pennsylvania.
 The 12-year-old son finally took the stand.
-I heard a scream I heard about this loud we had a jury find the defendant guilty.
+I heard a scream, I heard a thud.
+It was about this loud.
+We the jury find the defendant guilty.

 Collier Landry 1:01

-When I was 12 years old.
-My Testimony sent my father to prison for murdering my mother.
-This podcast serves as a type of therapy and reconciliation for myself.
-And it is my hope that helps anyone who has experienced deception betrayal and dark Trump.
-I'm Collier Landry and this is moving past murder
+When I was twelve years old, my testimony sent my father to prison for murdering my mother.
+This podcast serves as a type of therapy and reconciliation for myself, and it is my hope that it helps anyone who has experienced deception, betrayal, and dark trauma.
+I’m Collier Landry, and this is Moving Past Murder.

 Hey movers what's going on?
 Welcome back to another episode of moving past murder.
 I'm your host Collier, Landry.
 What's going on?
 Everybody? watsco we know what's going on what's going know.
 Oh.
 Happy to be back with you guys again for another episode.
 This one's gonna be a good one.
 I mean, they're all good ones.
 Right?
 I like to think so.
 I mean, that is what what y'all are telling me.
 I wanted to give a special shout-out to everyone who is joining me here from the Tik Tok community from the social media interwebs.
 Those of you that are discovering the podcast every week.
 It keeps getting bigger and bigger.
 And I'm really appreciative of it.
 I'm appreciative of you guys liking and subscribing on YouTube because it helps with the algorithm.
 I am appreciative of all these great reviews I am getting on Apple podcasts and Spotify.
 For those of you listening on Apple podcast, Spotify, Google, podcasts, Stitcher, wherever you get your podcasts whether you discovered on my website, call your landry.com or whether you just are coming to it because a friend told you about it.
 Thank you so much for those of you finding me on Tik Tok, which is my new favorite thing.
 Thank you again for embracing me and and for those of you that are supporting me on Patreon patreon.com forward slash call your Landry Thank you very much.
 And don't forget IG lives every single Tuesday 11am Pacific 2pm Eastern time.
 Okay, that is the spiel.
 It is really cool to be back.
 This is an interesting week for me.
 It is an interesting holiday because it is Father's Day and I thought what better way to celebrate Father's Day, then as per your requests.
 Letters from my father.
 For those of you that can see these on YouTube there they are addressed to me Oh as my old address from my father in prison.
 And these are around a Father's Day sort of time.
 It looks like judging by the envelope we'll see.
 Well, one says 13th of May the other one says 16th of June.
 I don't know.
 We'll figure it out.
 But yeah, and as you guys know, when I read these letters, it is you know it is me looking at it for the first time since it was sent to me however many years ago these are from 1994.
 We've kind of been saying in the 1994 era on the last letter the tape episode the interview that you guys have heard with it was super wacky with my father's spouting conspiracy theories ahead of his attempted appeal.
 There's a lot that was an interesting doozy of a year I was a junior in high school right before.
 Yeah, junior in high school.
 Well, I guess around this time, I was still a sophomore.
 But anyways, whatever I was of that age 1617 interesting time in a young man's life.
 Anyways, on that note, let's get into our listener question review through the DMS.
 This one comes from Valerie Oh 973 via my new favorite app, Tik Tok.
 And she says, Hey, listen to your episode this morning, answering questions from tick tock.
 And I had to share a very funny moment.
 And that was when you said Italian mothers believe their firstborn sons can do no wrong.
 Having been married to a narcissist firstborn son of an Italian mother this is so damn true.
 So glad that Chapter My life is over.
 Kind of.
 He just needs to be a good dad.
 I digress.
 Loves the show.
 Love the show.
 Your episodes just get better each time. and read more letters.
 Well, Valerie, guess what?
 We're going to do just that.
 And of course, I asked her, I'm like, Well, what letters are you talking about?
 She's like, yes, your dad's letters from prison in prison.
 It is interesting to hear what's going on in his mind during the different years of his incarceration.
 Well, I think so too.
 So on that note, we're gonna get into this episode, this special Father's Day episode of moving past murder.
 And we've got two letters and one feels like it has a card in it.
 So we're going to check that out.
 All right, so this one is dated May 23 1994.
 This does indeed have a card that says, Go bumper.
 So for those of you that don't know, my father's nickname for me growing up was bumper.
 Why do I get that nickname because I grew up the first part of my life on a naval base outside of Dahlgren, Virginia.
 And when I would point to the airplane nose cones that held all the radar.